Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 ## Lab1c.py — Using the math Module to Calculate
 **Objective:** Learn how to import Python modules, take user input, perform type conversion, and use mathematical constants and formulas.
 **Instructions**
+- Open the file lab1c.py.
+Fill in the required fields in the comment section.
 - Import `math` module.
 - The script should include a variable `r`.
 - The value of `r` should be a number inputted from the user.